 Offering warranties and guarantees to customers

-Most products and services people buy or hire come with automatic consumer guarantees – goods or services work and do what they claim to do.
+Most products and services people buy or hire come with automatic consumer guarantees that they work and do what they claim to do.

-A warranty is different.
-It is a voluntary promise to consumer from the seller, manufacturer or supplier.
+A warranty is different - it's a voluntary promise to the consumer from the seller, manufacturer or supplier.
 Warranties are separate but they don't replace consumer guarantees.